jenmyers/jenmyers.net/_posts/daily/2018-02-05-using-https-with-github-pages-and-custom-domains.md

 ---
 layout:     post
 title:      Using HTTPS with GitHub Pages + Custom Domains
 author:     Jen Myers
 summary:    How to set up HTTPS with an existing GitHub Pages website using a custom domain
-type:     tutorial
+type:       essay
+category:   daily
 bgimage:    typist.png
 ---

 Languishing on my to-to list for a while now has been migrating my GitHub Pages websites with custom domains to HTTPS.
 In principle, I know this is A Good Thing To Do.
 HTTPS is faster and more secure than HTTP, and if you want to run any sensitive information through your site at all, you need a secure protocol.
 To drive the point home, [Google recently announced that in summer of 2018 they will start labeling any site _not_ using HTTPS as “not secure,”](https://gizmodo.com/google-will-soon-start-shaming-all-sites-that-don-t-use-1822842705) thus shaming said sites in Google search results until they’re brought into compliance.
 So it’s clearly time for us all to get on board.